Beach opening guide

 Step 3: Assess Site Vulnerability

-Once the decision to open a swimming site is made, it is important to develop a protocol to limit the vulnerability of the site and ensure the safety of swimmers.
-The Fondation Rivières can help you.
+Once the decision to open a bathing site has been made, it is important to develop a protocol in order to limit the vulnerability of the site and ensure the safety of bathers.
+Our team can support you during this process.

 If the area of interest is affected